East Stone Gap, Virginia

 East Stone Gap is an unincorporated community and census-designated place in Wise County, Virginia, United States.
 East Stone Gap is an eastern suburb of Big Stone Gap; U.S. Route 23 separates the two settlements.
-It was first listed as a CDP in the 2020 census with a population of 537.
-East Stone Gap has a post office with ZIP code 24246.
+It was first listed as a CDP in the 2020 census, with a population of 537.
+East Stone Gap has a post office, with ZIP code 24246.

+Demographics

+East Stone Gap first appeared as a census designated place in the 2020 U.S. census.